Tess2019/Tess2019/README.md

-- 🔭 I’m currently working on React app
+- 🔭 I’m currently working on going back over some issues in previous projects
-- 🌱 I’m currently learning new project
+- 🌱 I’m currently learning do better
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...